N.B. Some links in this article are affiliate links, and I may receive a commission off any purchases made off them, at no additional cost to you.

 Just have a passport or other photo ID, and bank statement to confirm your address, and that’s usually enough in most cases to get signed up and confirmed.
 You’ll have your Wise multi-currency card sent to you within a few days.

-Once you’ve got it, you can open up a Turkish Lira (TRY) currency balance (complete with local bank details), and use it to spend on holiday in Turkey, or draw out.
-Turkish Lira accounts also have local bank details, so you can also receive money within Turkey (but not from outside yet).
+Once you’ve got it, you can open up a euro currency balance (complete with local bank details), deposit or transfer into it, and use it to spend on holiday in any euro-using country.

 - UK based cardholders (ATM):